acmater/prograph/README.md

 1. The ability to slice the data in a wide variety of ways.
 2. The ability to return the data to you in the form of useful objects.

-Modifying the code should work to maintain this syntax.
-In general, what is passed between functions are indexes stored as numpy arrays.
-They are stored on one of two formats, the first is as an array of integer indexes, the second is as a Boolean index array.

-The former is more memory efficient as the index arrays can become highly sparse data.
-However the latter has advantages when calculating the union.

-I am fairly confident that I can standardize it to just the integer index arrays by employing the np.union1d operation when merging different index operations.

 The package strives to achieve high speeds wherever possible by leveraging numpy's abilities.

 ### Todo

-2. Work out how to handle the seed sequence.
+1. Work out how to handle the seed sequence.
 Should it be removed or not?
     No, it shouldn't be removed, however I need to deal with the fact that it often isn't explicitly included with a fitness value.
-5. Add support for the generation of tensorflow data loaders
+2. Add support for the generation of tensorflow data loaders

-7. Remove plotting code from Jupyter Notebooks.
+3. Should I consider updating the array operations to use the cupy package?